davemun/davemun.github.io/about.md

 ## Contact Me

-Don't hesitate to contact me through my email at mun.dave@gmail.com, or my GitHub page!
+Don't hesitate to contact me through my email at mun.dave@gmail.com, or through my GitHub page!

 Thanks for stopping by!